 Level 3 – The Performance Level program is focused at developing skills and competencies for coaching athletes in the “train to compete” stage of development in the alpine long-term skier development model.

-Level 4 – This level of coaches‟ training prepares individuals to serve as program directors or national elite coaches.
+Level 4 – This High Performance Level of coaches‟ training prepares individuals to serve as program directors or national elite coaches.
 The program is usually completed over 2-5 years.

-More Information: For details about CSCF programs, coaching qualifications, training and certification standards, Code of Conduct and related information go to the CSCF/FESC Website.
+More Information: For details about CSCF programs, coaching qualifications, training and certification standards, Code of Conduct and related information can be found here.